 For example, with Account Based Marketing (ABM), sought-after accounts are targeted with highly personalized lead generation campaigns.
 Though this strategic outreach approach is labor intensive, it allows you to build a customer base that includes your ideal customers.

-Some of the most common tactics used with outbound marketing include:
+Below are the most common tactics used with outbound marketing.

 Though it may not have the highest conversion rate, cold calling can still be an effective lead generation tool.
 It can be used to get your foot in the door and create the possibility of future conversations down the road.